S0l0-dev-000/Apex-glicth-crm/DEPLOYMENT.md

-# APEX GLITCH CRM - Deployment Guide
+# The King of Capital CRM - Deployment Guide

 ## 🚀 Quick Start Deployment